 The impervious rocky facades of the Gypsum Vein of Romagna Regional Park give life to a sequence of panoramic peaks that culminate in Mount Mauro and stand out against the gentle rolling surrounding hills and against the bottom of the valley, where the historic villages of Brisighella and Riolo Terme are situated, both well-known thermal spa towns.

 As in the nearby Bolognese Gypsum and the Abbadessa Badlands Regional Park, the area has a very peculiar morphology featuring dolines, blind valleys, deep abysses and caves of great speleological and archaeological value.
+This is why it was included in the list of World Heritage Sites by Unesco in 2023.

 In the mosaic of meadows, shrubs and woodlands (downy oak, turkey oak, manna ash and maple) that marks the entire district, the presence of vegetation influenced by the warm currents of the Adriatic stand out, such as the evergreen holly oak.